Leading The Charge Against The GOP Health Plan, Rep. Mark Meadows Is Right At Home

 Even the local hospital industry — which typically opposes any effort to scale back the health law — remains firmly in Meadow's corner.

 "We are big fans of Mark.
-He's a man of integrity and he has the heart," said Jimm Bunch, CEO of Park Ridge Health, a 103-bed Catholic hospital in Hendersonville.
+He's a man of integrity and he has the heart," said Jimm Bunch, CEO of Park Ridge Health, a 103-bed hospital in Hendersonville.
 He heaps praise on Meadows even as the congressman fights to eviscerate the law that helped the hospital achieve one of its best financial years ever.
 As more patients got insurance, Park Ridge gained $600,000 a year in funding it used to provide free care to other patients.

 Because North Carolina did not expand Medicaid under Obamacare, many poor adults there remain uninsured.
 But many residents did gain coverage.
 The state's uninsured rate fell from 20.4 percent in 2013 to 13.6 percent in 2016 — about three points higher than the national average, according to Gallup.